 Red Peppers May Help Relieve Pain

-Capsaicin, the compound that makes chili pepper hot, is also being studied for its ability to relieve pain.
+Capsaicin, the compound that makes chili peppers hot, is also being studied for its ability to relieve pain.
 This compound works by depleting the substance P, a neurotransmitter that carries pain signals to the brain.
 When capsaicin depletes substance P, the pain signals are no longer sent to the brain, resulting in decreased pain.
 This finding has led to the development of topical creams containing capsaicin to relieve pain associated with arthritis, shingles, and other conditions.

 Red Peppers Contain Nutrients That Are Good for Your Bones